Barre sus chords

 D - Dsus4 - D (bar the fifth fret)

-The only thing you need to do to get a sus2 chord from a barre chord with the A-shape is to release one finger (a sus2 barre chord with the root on the 6th string are not included since there are no good ways to play it).
+The only thing you need to do to get a sus2 chord from a barre chord with the A-shape is to release one finger (a sus2 barre chord with the root on the 6th string is not included since there are no good ways to play it).

 With the A2-shape